Nigel-Mark-Smith/virtualbox_centos_servers/README.md

-Create_router_server|Creating a new server which can route IP traffic|12 APPENDIX_A.txt|Template for removal of a VM|N/A APPENDIX_B.txt|Process for installing Guest Additions on VM|N/A EnablingSSHonPC.txt|Steps for install an open SSH server on a Windows 10 PC|N/A
+Create_router_server|Creating a new server which can route IP traffic|12 APPENDIX_A.txt|Template for removal of a VM|N/A APPENDIX_B.txt|Process for installing Guest Additions on VM|N/A EnablingSSHonPC.txt|Steps for installing an open SSH server on a Windows 10 PC|N/A